ManojPuttaswamy/restaurant-llm-app/README.md

 # Restaurant Concept Studio (LangChain + Streamlit)

 Restaurant Concept Studio is a modern Streamlit app that generates a complete restaurant concept from a cuisine idea — including a **Brand Kit** (name, tagline, story, ambience, persona) and a **structured menu with pricing**.
-Built with a **modular architecture** using LangChain + OpenAI, designed to be beginner-friendly but also impressive enough for a portfolio project.
+Built with a **modular architecture** using LangChain + OpenAI, designed to be beginner-friendly

 ---